 - Semrush Multilingual SEO guide

-- Professional localisation services from translation partners like us
+- Professional Localization services from translation partners like us

 A digital multilingual future

-Offering a localised user experience is rapidly becoming a prerequisite for businesses hoping to compete on the global stage.
-By investing in a strategic, comprehensive website localisation program, you can effectively remove language barriers and open your brand up to vast new markets.
+Offering a localized user experience is rapidly becoming a prerequisite for businesses hoping to compete on the global stage.
+By investing in a strategic, comprehensive website Localization program, you can effectively remove language barriers and open your brand up to vast new markets.

 How to translate a website: FAQs

-What are the key steps in a website localisation project?
+What are the key steps in a website Localization project?

 The main steps are: